Timoshechka9/p2p-transfer-system-design/docs/edge-cases.md

 If the client requests a transfer that does not exist:
 - the system returns `404 Not Found`;
 - error code: `TRANSFER_NOT_FOUND`.

+## EC-13.
+Idempotency Key Reused With Different Data

+If an existing `Idempotency-Key` is reused with different transfer parameters:

+- a new transfer is not created;
+- the existing transfer is not modified;
+- the client receives `409 Conflict`;
+- error code: `IDEMPOTENCY_KEY_REUSED`.